 Those touring the facility will discover a museum, a café, balconies that offer panoramic views of the dam and grounds, the juvenile fish bypass system, the reservoir (Lake Entiat) and the Columbia River.
 A 90-seat theater shows movies throughout the day and upon request.
 Guided tours are available by appointment.

 Visitor Center Access and Security Policy

-From March -October, we are open 7 days a week, including holidays.
-Visitor Center
+From March -October, the visitor center is open 7 days a week, including holidays.

 Park reservations are taken on a first come, first served,

 For general questions, to reserve a Rocky Reach park shelter, or to schedule a tour contact Christina Detering at (509) 663-7522.
 You may also schedule your tour online.